 Finding an unexpected gift that triggers a feeling adjacent to the initial thrill she got from the idea that you wanted her.
 What’s required is a little creativity and a little risk-taking (also, a semi-decent wrapping job).
 The articles below are, in essence, tribute.
 And that’s entirely the point.
 If you wouldn’t leave it as an offering at a large but tasteful shrine to your wife or partner’s best qualities, it’s just not romantic enough to make the cut.

+A wearable hug that lasts and lasts.
 There’s no greater joy than being comfortable in one’s home and no better means of accomplishing this than slipping into a cashmere sweatsuit.
 This relatively simple offering from State checks all the boxes (◻soft, ◻attractive, ◻clingy in a good way).
 Once she puts it on, you’ll struggle to get her to take it off.
 But that’s how the game goes.

+Boundaries are, paradoxically enough, the key to intimacy.
 There is such a thing as a practical romantic gesture.
 Research suggests that mothers in general and new mothers in particular often feel “touched out.”
 In essence, they overdose on non-sexual intimacy.
 The solution?
 Create some boundaries.
 Encourage some time alone.
 Give mom a means of escape.
 The sign is really just a commitment to ensuring that she has time alone, which will, in turn, lead to time together.

+A commitment to keeping that ring shiny.
 Left unpolished, even gold turns dull.
 All the more reason to invest time and energy in making sure that her ring (remember the gut punch looking at that receipt) is all shined up — as it should be.
 The key here is not to wrap the present.
 The present is you looking after the ring.
 It’s a metaphor.
 She’ll get it.
 Bonus: This thing cleans and sanitizes eyeglasses, toothbrushes, and razors.

 The good times roll, which is how they get away from us.
 All the more reason to take captured moments and present them beautifully.
 It’s tempting, to be sure, to skimp on frames.
 Like pillows and divorce lawyers, they seem illogically expensive.
 A really great piece, however, can make a massive difference.
 This platinum-plated number from L’Objet feels specific and celebratory, but not saccharine, which is good enough reason to stomach the price.

+A conversation starter that isn't just a conversation starter.
 The couple that plays together stays together — not because toys make a difference, but because communication does.
 By leaning into the strangeness of gifting someone a vibrator (albeit one that allows you to get a buzz on as well), you’re also leaning into a conversation about sex and reaffirming your commitment to keeping the bed alive.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.